For problem 3, I’m having trouble determining the time efficiencies. Do you have any suggestions?

 the two methods calls (getItem and addItem) for each value of

-You won’t need to fill the table in entirely in order to see a pattern emerge for the total number of nodes accessed during a given iteration of the loop.
-Then you can use this pattern to determine an expression for the overall number of nodes accessed by the algorithm, and derive a big-O expression from it.
+You won’t need to fill the table in entirely in order to see a pattern emerge for the total number of operations performed during a given iteration of the loop.
+Then you can use this pattern to determine an approximate expression for the overall number of operations by the algorithm, and derive a big-O expression from it.

 For problem 3, part 2, I’m having trouble thinking of ways to improve the efficiency.
 Do you have any suggestions?